Start Printed Page 25721

 E. Unfunded Mandates Reform Act

-We have analyzed this rule under Department of Homeland Security Directive 023-01 and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
-4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This rule involves a safety zone lasting only one and a half hours that will prohibit entry within 500 yards of a barge from which fireworks will be launched.
-It is categorically excluded from further review under paragraph L60(A) in Table 3-1 of U.S. Coast Guard Environmental Planning Implementing Procedures 5090.1.
-A Record of Environmental Consideration supporting this determination is available in the docket where indicated under ADDRESSES.
+We have analyzed this proposed rule under Department of Homeland Security Management Directive 023-01 and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
+4321-4370f), and have made a preliminary determination that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
+This proposed rule involves a temporary safety zone lasting an hour and a half that would prohibit entry within 500 yards of a barge from which fireworks will be launched.
+Normally such actions are categorically excluded from further review under paragraph L60(a) in Table 3-1 of U.S. Coast Guard Environmental Planning Implementing Procedures 5090.1.
+A preliminary Record of Environmental Consideration supporting this determination is available in the docket where indicated under ADDRESSES.
+We seek any comments or information that may lead to the discovery of a significant environmental impact from this proposed rule.

 G. Protest Activities